Cherubismark/smartphone_classes/README.md

 ## steps
  1. clone the project
  2. then ensure you have python installed in your PC
- 3. run the file by executing the command 'python smartphone.py'
+ 3. run the file by executing the command *python smartphone.py